 Trusted Skills and Experience

 Unfortunately, wrongful death actions did not exist at common law and must be brought pursuant to Florida’s Wrongful Death statute outlined in Florida Statute § 768.21.
-The legislature has placed significant limitations on the types of damages recoverable and the family relationship and age of the survivor necessary in order to pursue a wrongful death action.
+The legislature has placed significant limitations on the types of damages recoverable and the family relationship and age of the survivor necessary to pursue a wrongful death action.
 In all types of wrongful death cases, Florida law allows a surviving spouse to pursue an action for the loss of the decedent.
 If there is no surviving spouse, Florida law also allows a parent to pursue a wrongful death action for the loss of a child.
 This is subject, however, to significant limitations in wrongful death cases arising from medical negligence.
 Florida law also allows a child to pursue a wrongful death action for the loss of a parent subject to certain significant limitations in wrongful death cases arising from medical negligence.
 The recoverable damages in wrongful death cases cover the past and future pain and suffering, loss of companionship and protection, loss of support and services, medical expenses, funeral expenses, and loss of the prospective net accumulations of an estate.

 The legislature has placed significant limitations on wrongful death actions arising from medical negligence.
 In a wrongful death action based on medical negligence, children 25 years of age or older may not pursue compensation for pain and suffering or loss of companionship or protection for the loss of a parent.
 Similarly, a parent may not seek compensation for pain and suffering or loss of companionship or protection for the loss of a child 25 years of age or older at the time of death.
 A surviving spouse may always pursue an action seeking these types of damages.
 Consequently, it is almost never cost feasible to justify pursuing a wrongful death medical negligence action unless a qualified survivor meets the criteria explained above.

-At Greco & Wozniak P.A., we firmly believe that the legislature’s limitations on wrongful death actions based on medical malpractice make absolutely no sense and are fundamentally unconstitutional.
+At Greco & Wozniak, P.A., we firmly believe that the legislature’s limitations on wrongful death actions based on medical malpractice make absolutely no sense and are fundamentally unconstitutional.
 The statute, however, has been held constitutional by the Florida Supreme Court on the basis that a wrongful death action did not exist at common law and is solely a creature of statute.
 The Florida Supreme Court held that it is within the discretion of the legislature to limit the recoverable damages based on the family relationship to the deceased since wrongful death actions are solely a creature of statutory law.
 We are hopeful that over time, the Florida Supreme Court will revisit this issue with the appropriate case and find the statute to be unconstitutional.

 Wrongful Death Frequently Asked Questions